-The Consolidated Statement of Financial Condition has been prepared on the accrual basis of accounting in conformity with U.S. generally accepted accounting principles, which require the use of certain estimates by management in determining the Partnership's assets and liabilities.
+The Consolidated Statement of Financial Condition has been prepared on the accrual basis of accounting in conformity with U.S. generally accepted accounting principles, which require the use of certain estimates by management in determining assets and liabilities.
 Actual results could differ from these estimates.
-The Partnership evaluated subsequent events for recognition or disclosure through February 28, 2023, which was the date this Consolidated Statement of Financial Condition was available to be issued, and identified no matters requiring disclosure.
+Edward Jones evaluated subsequent events for recognition or disclosure through the date the Consolidated Statement of Financial Condition was issued and identified no matters requiring disclosure other than those disclosed in Note 12.